VirtoCommerce/vc-module-marketing/docs/manage-content-placeholders.md

      1. Placeholder.
 1. The user selects the 'Placeholder';
 1. The system will open the 'Edit placeholder's element' screen;
-1. The user enters the name, description, upload image and clicks the 'Create' button
+1. The user enters the name, description, upload image and clicks the 'Create' button;
 1. The new placeholder will be created and displayed on the list;
 1. The system allows editing and deleting placeholders.